tamberg/makeopendata-smart-meter-interop/README.md

 ### Open questions
 * Can any (custom) library implementing DLMS (https://www.dlms.com/) be licensed as open source?
-* Can this be simpler than using a home automation IoT platform specific plugin?
+* Can a physical adapter be simpler than using a home automation IoT platform specific plugin?

 ## PoC 0: Smart Meter, Serial USB
 ### Get the hardware